 Professor Chidi Oguamanam has been named to the University of Ottawa's University Research Chair in Sustainable Bio-Innovation, Indigenous Knowledge Systems and Global Knowledge Governance.
 Research Chairs represent the University's top researchers and recognize their outstanding and important accomplishments.

 Read MoreCanada lacks a comprehensive federal Access and Benefit-Sharing (ABS) system for governing genetic resources and the associated traditional knowledge of Indigenous peoples, despite years of advocacy.
-While there is currently an interdepartmental committee on ABS at the federal level that collaborates with provincial and territorial jurisdictions and a lot more diverse initiatives related to ABS, little progress has been made.

 Read MoreMedical racism against Indigenous peoples is a fact in the Canadian healthcare system.
-As a direct result of this experience, many Indigenous peoples lack trust in the healthcare system, and they limit their engagement with the system as much as possible.
-This has caused many detrimental impacts on Indigenous peoples, and the ongoing COVID-19 pandemic has highlighted an area of key concern – vaccine hesitancy within Indigenous peoples.
+As a result of this experience, many Indigenous peoples lack trust in the healthcare system, and they limit their engagement as much as possible.

 Read MoreOpen AIR (African Innovation Research) Network